CBD for Dog Separation Anxiety: A Comprehensive Guide

 CBD Products for Dogs

-There’s an array of CBD products available for dogs, from oil tinctures and capsules to dog treats infused with CBD.
+There’s an array of CBD products available for dogs, from oil tinctures to dog treats infused with CBD.
 CBD oil, usually administered directly into the dog’s mouth or mixed with food, is the most potent and allows for the most precise dosing.
-On the other hand, CBD-infused treats can be a more convenient option, especially for dogs that may be averse to the taste of the oil.
+On the other hand, CBD-infused calming chews can be a more convenient option, especially for dogs that may be averse to the taste of the oil.

 How to Use CBD for Dog Separation Anxiety